psdecabooter/sw-challenge-spring-2025/plan.md

 I really wish I knew a better algorithm or had more time no I can't do the previous one, I will just walk through the files O(n) :(

+03:06
+I have a mock solution
+we shall see
+I will give myself 40 minutes max to complete this

+03:38
+ok I lost
+sucks

+04:05
+nvm I did it